The Start of Something New

 After having my triplets in August, I immediately got back on Gilenya.
 Still, I could soon tell that something was off with my body.
 I just chalked it up to being exhausted as a new mom of 4; having a five-year-old and three babies with minimal help is not often a walk in the park.
 Ha!
 Thankfully, the babies are great sleepers, so I knew it wasn’t from lack of sleep.
 I couldn’t quite shake how fatigued I was, and it was slowly getting worse, so I let my MS Specialist know.
 They ordered a CBC (Complete Blood Count), and come to find out my lymphocytes were very low.

 Time to go on a new medication

 Our lymphocytes are a type of white blood cell that is of great importance to our immune systems.
 They determine our immune response to infection.
 My lymphocyte count was down to 0.1.
-The typical lymphocyte range for an adult is 1.2 to 3.4, whereas my MS specialist wanted my range to be at least 0.5.
+The MS specialist wanted my range to be at least 0.5.
 After doing all that they could on the Gilenya to keep my lymphocytes in a healthy range, my doctors sat down together.
 They decided that it was time for me to go on a new medication.
-In general, that’s not something to be upset about, but after I got off the phone with them, I sat down and cried.
+In general, that’s not something to be upset about, but after I got off the phone with them, I sat down and cried.1